jafferbellary/freshersbatch/Assignments/README.txt

-This is readme file changes wrt css-assignment branch
+This is readme file minor changes wrt js-assignment branch

 This is present under Assignmnets folder